cunybpl/nycet_pnp/src/content/guides/soos/supply-air-temperature-reset.md

     </figure>
 </a>

 The supply fan speed in a multi-zone VAV AHU is set to meet static discharge pressure setpoints.
 Conventional control uses a constant pressure setpoint; in advanced HVAC control, the pressure is reset with the number of zone cooling SAT request according to Trim and Response logic.
-This is further described in the “Static Pressure Reset Sequence of Operation”.
+This is further described in the [Static Pressure Reset Sequence of Operation](/documents/soos/static-pressure-reset-ahu).

 ### Data to Represent the Heating and Cooling Signal

 The last item to consider on the above diagrams is the actual measured data that represents the heating and cooling loop signal on the x-axis.
-The engineering literature (Trane 2016, PNNL 2012, Davis 2016) lists the following options:
+The engineering literature (Trane 2016,[^1] PNNL 2012,[^2] Davis 2016[^3]) lists the following options:

-Footnote: Trane 2016, PNNL 2012, Davis 2016

 - **Outdoor air temperature** – The most implemented loop signal is OAT, due to the reliability of temperature sensors and the ease of commissioning the algorithm.
 High indoor humidity during cooling season, however, is a risk of using OAT.
 When the supply temperature setpoint is modulated, the cooling coil will be modulated, which may result in insufficient dehumidification.
 Using wet-bulb temperature as the loop signal would avoid this issue, but humidity sensors are not generally reliable.